Glasgow Corporation Tramways: Experimental One-Way car

 The first new tram after the war was an oddball built in 1947 to test the practicality of trams with separate entrances and exits (as opposed to the norm of both boarding and alighting taking place at the rear platform, with the front offside platform not used).
 The resultant car (no. 1005) was a bogie double decker with a driving cab at one end only, and both doors on the nearside.
 The car was therefore confined to circular services where it did not need to reverse direction.
 Initially passengers were supposed to board at the front and alight at the rear, but as every other tram in the fleet was rear-entrance this was confusing to passengers and the entrance/exit doors were subsequently reversed, although some passengers still attempted to alight at the rear.
 Ultimately the experiment was not judged to be successful, but aside from its novel layout no. 1005 was also effectively a prototype for the subsequent Cunarder cars.
 In 1956 it was rebuilt as a conventional bi-directional car resembling a Cunarder, in which form it lasted until 1962.

 "Cunarder" cars

 One hundred Coronation mk.II or "Cunarder" bogie cars were built between 1948 and 1952 as nos.
 1293 to 1392.
 The Cunarders were fairly similar in design to the Coronations, with notable differences being their slightly less angular bodywork and the provision of route number indicators above the side window of the cabs rather than on the front of the tram (which made them easier to read in a line of trams).
 Though comfortable, they were not regarded as being as quite as reliable or capable as the Coronation trams.

-Car no. 1297 is preserved at Crich, whilst no. 1392 (the very last all-new double deck car built in the UK) is preserved in Glasgow's Riverside Museum.
+Car no. 1297 is preserved at the National Tramway Museum in Crich, whilst no. 1392 (the very last all-new double deck car built in the UK) is preserved in Glasgow's Riverside Museum.